 Apizza

 New Haven-style pizza is a style of thin-crust, coal-fired Neapolitan pizza common in and around New Haven, Connecticut.
 Locally known as apizza /; from Neapolitan 'na pizza, Neapolitan: [na ˈpittsə]; lit. 'a pizza'), it originated in 1925 at the Frank Pepe Pizzeria Napoletana and is now served in many other pizza restaurants in the area, most notably Sally's Apizza and Modern Apizza.
-This geographically limited pizza style has been favorably regarded by national critics.
-In a New Haven-style pizzeria, a "plain" pizza is a crust, oregano, tomato sauce, and a little bit of grated pecorino romano cheese.
-A "plain" New Haven–style pizza may also be called a "tomato pie".
-Mozzarella is considered a topping.
-Pepe's restaurant is credited with inventing the "white clam pie," a pizza of crust, olive oil, oregano, grated cheese, chopped garlic, and fresh littleneck clams.
-It served littleneck clams on the half shell at the bar, which Pepe later added to the pizza.
+This pizza style has been favorably regarded by national critics.
+What makes New Haven-style pizza distinct is its thin, often oblong crust, characteristic charring, chewy texture, and limited use of melting cheeses.
+It tends to be drier and thinner than, but closely related to, traditional New York–style pizza, both of which are close descendants of the original Neapolitan pizza.
+In a New Haven-style pizzeria, a classic or "plain" pizza is a crust, oregano, tomato sauce, and a little bit of grated pecorino romano cheese.
+A New Haven–style pizza without extra toppings may also be called a "tomato pie".
+Mozzarella is considered an optional topping.

 Source: Wikipedia